 I know, I know.
 You’re likely still skeptical about a lifestyle that constantly requires you to make your own deodorant and never rip off a piece of paper towel again.
 Can these small steps really impact our planet on a meaningful level?
 The answer is a resounding “YES!,” especially if this movement is embraced in droves.

-Now of course, zero-waste is not realistic for everyone.
-There are an infinite number of social, political, financial, and even religious barriers that could veer people away from the lifestyle.
+Now, of course, zero-waste is not realistic for everyone.
+There is an infinite number of social, political, financial, and even religious barriers that could veer people away from the lifestyle.
 Additionally, a big fear that most people have about going zero-waste is the loss of convenience.

 If you’re running errands and start to feel a bit hungry, you can’t just grab takeout at the first fast food place you see.
 You have to make sure that you have a reusable container and utensils on hand and then send up a large prayer that the eating establishment you arrive at allows you to package their food in your container.
 Similarly, if you’re out with your girlfriends and see a new makeup product that you want to try, you can’t just buy it there and then.
 If anything, you have to take a mental picture and then hope you can recreate it at home with natural products.
 Of course in both of these scenarios NOT eating the fast food and NOT buying the potentially toxic makeup product is better for your health, but if we’re being honest they’re also NOT totally realistic.